 FTX vs BitMEX: Trading Platform

-FTX has an institutional-grade trading platform that incorporates top-class features like deep liquidity and order book, charting system from tradingview, unlimited withdrawal, multiple order types, and a state-of-the-art liquidation engine.
+FTX has an institutional-grade trading platform that incorporates top-class features like deep liquidity and order book, a charting system from tradingview, unlimited withdrawal, multiple order types, and a state-of-the-art liquidation engine.

-The liquidation engine uses intelligent and efficient values to manage the liquidation process and close position before it becomes negative.
+The liquidation engine uses intelligent and efficient values to manage the liquidation process and close its position before it becomes negative.
 It sends warnings to users to close open positions if the maintenance margin falls below 4.5%

 Order types include limit, market, stop-market, stop-limit, trailing stop, take-profit, and take-profit limit.

-BitMEX’s trading platform is unique and first of its kind.
+BitMEX’s trading platform is unique and the first of its kind.
 The platform is written in kdb+, a database used by major banks in high-frequency trading applications, and has a clean interface, which can be changed according to the user preference.